sam-goodwin/typesafe-dynamodb/README.md

 ## Usage

+This library contains type definitions for both AWS SDK v2 (`aws-sdk`) and AWS SDK v3 (`@aws-sdk/client-dynamodb`);

+### AWS SDK v2

-To use `typesafe-dynamodb`, there is no need to change anything about your existing runtime code.
-It is purely type definitions, so you only need to cast an instance of `AWS.DynamoDB` to the `TypeSafeDynamoDB<T, HashKey, RangeKey>` interface and use the client as normal, except now you can enjoy a dynamic, type-safe experience in your IDE instead.
+To use `typesafe-dynamodb` with the AWS SDK v2, there is no need to change anything about your existing runtime code.
+It is purely type definitions, so you only need to cast an instance of `AWS.DynamoDB` to the `TypeSafeDynamoDBv2<T, HashKey, RangeKey>` interface and use the client as normal, except now you can enjoy a dynamic, type-safe experience in your IDE instead.

 ```ts
 import { DynamoDB } from "aws-sdk";